eli-879/Team-selector/README.md

 ## Development server

-Run `nx serve arena-of-choices` for a dev server.
+Run `npx nx serve arena-of-choices` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.